Lapfips/Lapfips_Main_Program/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`.
 5. Submit a pull request.

+## ToDo:

+- Implement my ToDo feature
+- Create a .env file with the path and informations needed
+- Create a .gitignore file

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.